 I designed this immunization and vaccination record so that you can keep an electronic record of your immunizations for yourself and each of your children and print it whenever you need to.
 So, you don't have to worry as much about losing your one-and-only copy of your immunization record.
 You can also consolidate your entire immunization/vaccination history onto a single form.

 You should keep a backup copy of your immunization record in paper form in a safe place as well.

 Immunizations or Vaccinations play a big role in any infant’s life.
 Between birth and one year, a baby will receive vaccines for around 10 different diseases if the recommendations given by the Department of Health are followed.
 Besides keeping your child healthy, most schools will not allow a child to enroll unless she is caught up on her vaccines.
 There is no national database that keeps track of the vaccines your child has received, and doctors rarely keep records of vaccinations given longer than 2 years, so it is important that every parent follow their own Immunization Schedule and stay up to date with their child's vaccines.

 For an authoritative information on immunizations and vaccinations, see the Vaccines & Immunizations on the cdc.gov website (Centers for Disease Control and Prevention).
-Here are a couple useful links to get you started:
+Check out their Immunization Schedules.